 In recent times, Ayurveda has gained a prodigious status, with its main emphasis being “natural treatment” in place of chemicals and synthetics used in modern medicine, often accompanied by severe toxic reactions.
 From the Hindu viewpoint, the secular and the spiritual invariably go hand in hand.
 In fact, the “spiritual” often plays the dominant and supervisory role.
 Ayurveda centers are becoming more popular even in Western countries, because of their simple natural methodology.

 Ayurveda lays more importance on the “prevention” aspect of disease, rather than its cure.
-In fact Ayurveda teaches that a person becomes sick mainly because he/she transgresses the natural laws of health.
+Ayurveda teaches that a person becomes sick mainly because he/she transgresses the natural laws of health.
 The recent high prominence of organic foods, vegetarianism, massage therapy, yoga, meditation etc. is linked with the Ayurveda philosophy.